anvilproject/anvil-portal/content/learn/principal-investigators/setting-up-lab-accounts.md

 1. Create a single Terra Billing Project per lab member so that lab member spend can be individually tracked, monitored, and alerted on.

 1. Be restrictive and intentional about the lab members who are allowed to share workspaces with others who can then launch them and incur GCP costs on behalf of the lab.
-(By default disallow sharing with “can compute” enabled).
+(By default disallow sharing for workspace writers).

 1. Assign a lab manager who creates and shares workspaces with other lab members but who also ensures that lab managers can not share workspaces themselves.